dev-nurai/dev-nurai/README.md

 ### Hi there 👋

-I'm a passionate self-taught full-stack developer with entry-level experience in building web applications and APIs.
-I am also a community believer, I have learnt from the community, and love to share my knowledge with others.
+I'm a self-taught full-stack developer with entry-level experience in building web applications and APIs.
+I am also a community believer.
 When I'm not at the keyboard, I enjoy playing cricket, exploring new destinations, or catching up on my favorite movies.

 ### My technical skills:
  - C# / .NET Core
  - Entity Framework Core
  - SQL Server / T-SQL